-With just under 12 million meals sold every year, ZFV has a special responsibility – including responsibility towards the environment.
+With several million meals sold every year, ZFV has a special responsibility – including responsibility towards the environment.
 Providing transparent information about environmental effects and constantly reducing this impact is a key concern for the ZFV Group.

 Environmentally friendly menus

 Promoting awareness and sustainability in consumption is a major concern for ZFV.
 Transparency is a core factor here.
 For this reason, ZFV has introduced the Menu Sustainability Index (MSI) – a scientifically based tool that rates meals on the basis of environmental friendliness and nutritional balance – at the majority of its catering services restaurants.

 more information about the MSI

 How environmentally friendly a meal is, depends primarily on the proportion of animal products it contains.
 Meat production is a major source of environmental pollution.
 It consumes a disproportionately high level of resources as production requires multiple agricultural products in the form of feed.
 For this reason, ZFV is opting for an increased number of attractive vegan and vegetarian menus and training its teams of chefs so that guests can be environmentally friendly without having to sacrifice taste.
 To make our menus more environment friendly, we source seasonal produce as far as possible and avoid unnecessary transport miles, particularly by air.

 According to current studies, one third of food is destroyed instead of being consumed in Switzerland – the bulk of this amount actually during processing (35%) and in private households (28%).
 7% of food waste occurs in the food service industry.
 ZFV serves thousands of guests every day in its many restaurants and accordingly has a major responsibility.
 We want to actively address food waste, and thereby make our mark.